 Guided by a profound belief in humanitarianism and community empowerment, Faith's commitment is further exemplified by her involvement in the Shelburne Equity and Diversity Committee and dedicated volunteer services at the Winooski Food Shelf since 2020.

 Michele Olvera, (she/her) is the Truth and Reconciliation Commission's General Legal Counsel.
-Michele spent almost 30 years advocating for and litigating on behalf of victims of domestic violence and sexual assault. she was also a high school history teacher.
+Michele spent almost 30 years advocating for and litigating on behalf of victims of domestic violence and sexual assault.
+She was also a high school history teacher.

 Of French-Canadian descent, 2nd generation, Miller grew up in Central Vermont and spent most of her lengthy working career in insurance, investments, and finance.
-The Truth of Reconciliation
+The Truth and Reconciliation Committee brings a new perspective to this world, and she looks forward to continually learning from this commission.

-In her spare time, Miller enjoy spending time with family first and foremost, as well as traveling
+In her spare time, Miller enjoys spending time with family first and foremost, as well as traveling and exploring the country, enjoying each new place for its uniqueness.